khaors/geocompr/main.md

 The question of *when to transform* is easier to answer.
 In some cases transformation to a projected CRS is essential for geocomputational work.
 An example is when geometric operations involving distance measurements or area calculations are required.
-Conversely, if the outputs of a project are to be published in an on-line map, it may be necessary to convert them to a geographic CRS.
+Conversely, if the outputs of a project are to be published in an online map, it may be necessary to convert them to a geographic CRS.
 If the visualization phase of a project involves publishing results using [leaflet](https://github.com/Leaflet/Leaflet) via the common format [GeoJSON](http://geojson.org/) (a common scenario) projected data should probably be transformed to WGS84.
 Another case is when two objects with different CRSs must be compared or combined: performing a geometric operation on two objects with different CRSs results in an error.
 This is demonstrated in the code chunk below, which attempts to find the distance between the projected and unprojected versions of `london`: